HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

     - spatial persepective including diffpooling
     - spectral perspective including Eigenpooling, mincut pooling

 Paremeter-free clustering pooling uses the traditional machine learning method to pre-compute the cluster matrix for pooling based on graph-theoretical property.
 However, it neither consider the node feature nor adapts to specific task.
 We will not discuss in details here.
-We

 Here we focus on the end-to-end method model-based pooling and the second question: What will the graph like after pooling for the node number becomes smaller than before?

 ### Cluster pooling

- Cluster pooling cluster similar nodes into a single super node node by exploiting their hierarchical structure.
-T
+Cluster pooling cluster similar nodes into one super node node by exploiting their hierarchical structure.

 It shares the following steps:

-- Predefine the cluster number (the node number after pooling)
+- Predefine the cluster number $n^{l+1}$ (the node number after pooling)
-- Learn an assign matrix $S \in \mathbb{R}^{n_l\times n_{l+1}}$ ）Softly divide origin graph into subgraphs. **However, in this most,the assign matrix is a computational heavy dense matrix**
+- Learn an assign matrix $S \in \mathbb{R}^{n_l\times n_{l+1}}$ ）Softly divide origin graph into subgraphs. **However, in this case,the assign matrix is a computational heavy dense matrix**
 - Coarsen graph: Update node feature in the same cluster into one supernode $X^{(l+1)} = S^{(l)^T} Z^{(l)}$
 - Update adjacent matrix $A^{(l+1)} = S^{(l)^T} A^{(l)}S^{(l)}$